 For some fun off-piste, grab the Paradise lift and head skier’s left or right.
 The same goes for the Hidden Lake Express.
 Just aim for Woody’s World to link into some great pow runs there.
 Or, if you’re feeling adventurous, ride the Lightning Ridge Snowcat to get onto Lightning Ridge for some of the longest blacks on the mountain.
 Alternatively, take it right up to James Peak to hit Carpe Diem and straight-line from peak to base for the longest run on the mountain.
 If that’s not doable, take Cat Walk down into Sanctuary above Cobabe Canyon and then ride one of the off-piste trails from there.

-We return to the melee for number nine: Solitude Mountain Resort, a big mountain with a single face, a small resort base with some lodging and après options, and some of the burliest terrain in the state.
-Let’s get this out of the way: Solitude is not the best beginner resort.
+We return to the melee for number nine: Solitude Mountain Resort, a big mountain with a single face, a small ski resort base with some lodging and après options, and some of the burliest terrain in the state.
+Let’s get this out of the way: Solitude is not the best beginner ski resort.
 Okay, there’s a sizable beginner area above the base with a dedicated four-person chair, and there are a few blue runs to sink your teeth into.
 However, this mountain is built for advanced riders, and one quick look at the trail map will reassure you of that.
 Above the halfway point, there’s barely a marked run, and you’ve probably never seen so many single and double-black diamonds before.

 But what to shred first?
 Well, the best warmup lap on the mountain is Woodlawn.
 This insane black runs from the top of the Summit Express all the way to the base, encapsulating the mountain’s entire vertical.
 After you’ve warmed up, take the Summit Express again.
 This time, hook left along Solbright, which gives you access to Headwall Forest, Evergreen Chutes (after a short hike), Barrett’s Glade, and Dead Tree, a collection of epic double-black zones that serve up some of the most technical riding on the hill.
 You can also drop over the ridge into Brighton from here.
 But before you do, be sure to ride everything on offer!
 If you go right off the Summit Express but stay rider’s right of Woodlawn as you descend, you’ll hit Buckeye Junior and the Black Forest – two epic areas with open trees.